QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 As we will see, the core approach is to treat data-structures and algorithms as loosely coupled, and is in direct contrast to the "isa" approach of object-oriented programming

+This lecture has the dual role of giving an introduction into the design of generic algorithms, and describing how Julia helps make that possible

 Setup
 ------